How Long After Being Molested Can You Press Charges?

 The states of Connecticut, Delaware, Illinois, Iowa, Maryland, Missouri, Montana, South Carolina, and Wyoming all allow unlimited time to file criminal charges for any crime of molestation, regardless of whether it’s charged as a felony or a misdemeanor.

-Currently, only Nevada, New Hampshire, North Dakota, Ohio, Oklahoma, and Oregon still have a statute of limitations in criminal sexual assault cases involving minors.
+Currently, only Massachusetts, Nevada, New Hampshire, North Dakota, Ohio, Oklahoma, and Oregon still have a statute of limitations in criminal sexual assault cases involving minors.

 Society recognizes that their age and lack of life experience puts child victims of sexual abuse in a unique position.
 They may not immediately realize that a crime has been committed against them.
 Or, in situations where the perpetrator is a family member, underage victims may be unable to report it to the authorities.
 For these reasons and others, some states don’t start the clock on the window for reporting molestation until a victim turns 18.